paperclipmaximizer/Awesome-Continental-Philosophy/README.md

 # Continental-Philosophy
-A curated list of continental philosophy texts
+A curated list of continental philosophy texts and resources